-How will consumer and manufacturers respond to Del Monte's GMO pink pineapple?
+How will consumers and manufacturers respond to Del Monte's GMO pink pineapple?

 Correction: The name of the company that made the pink pineapple was misstated in a previous version of this article.